 Moor, instructor of orthotics and prosthetics at Loma Linda University School of Allied Health Professions, says the original plan was for the student mission group to paint playground equipment at the Door of Faith Orphanage, one of the largest orphanages in Baja.
 But news of the group’s arrival soon traveled to local healthcare center, Siloé Wellness Center in La Mision — run by co-founder and medical director, Sarah Mayer, PA, a Loma Linda University alumna.

 When Mayer found out the group had representatives from the orthotics and prosthetics, physical therapy and occupational therapy departments, she asked if Moor and a small student team would be willing to see a few patients the next day.
 The healthcare center was unable to offer orthotics and prosthetic specialty services to patients.

 “We assessed four patients in one day, fashioning molds and prostheses using supplies from the healthcare center and the local hardware store,” Moor says.
 “But one case was significantly more complex.”

-Miranda, at six years old, was the victim of an equestrian accident.
-While riding on horseback, a lasso rope lying across the saddle wrapped around her arm as the horse spooked.
-The wild mare sprinted away and the noose tightened, burning Miranda’s arm so severely that the doctor had to amputate her arm below her elbow.
+Miranda, at seven years old, was the victim of an equestrian accident.
+While leading a horse from the back of a four-wheeler, the rope wrapped around her arm as the horse spooked.
+The wild mare sprinted away and the noose tightened, dismembering Miranda’s arm at the elbow from her body.